The following Features will allow you to add Tasks to the current Task List.

 Outcome:

-Duke will show a goodbye popup which you can click, or press Enter to close Duke. popup
+Duke will show a goodbye popup which you can click, or press Enter to close Duke.

 Alternatively